robertocarroll/icc-beta/style-guide-templates/style-points.md

 Use “of” in a higher register or when a dependent clause follows, e.g. “the testimony of the witness whose child was abducted”.

 Use the possessive ending ’s after singular words and plural nouns not ending in s.
-The exception is where no additional s is pronounced, in which case, none is written.
+The exception is where extra s is not pronounced, in which case, none is written.

 **Examples**
 - the Court’s view